math-comp/analysis/.github/pull_request_template.md

 ##### Reminder to reviewers

 - Read [this Checklist](https://github.com/math-comp/math-comp/wiki/Checklist-for-creating-and-review-PRs)
-- Put a milestone if possible.
+- Put a milestone if possible
-- Check labels.
+- Check labels